 I use traditional linseed oil varnish for the bodies and backs of my instruments.
-It is made mixing linseed oil with various resins and it is the kind of varnish that lutes (and violin family instruments) used from the Renaissance all through the Baroque periods.
-Due to classical guitar construction influence, the much more modern technique of French polishing is too often applied to modern lutes, vihuelas and baroque guitars.
-This technique of spirit varnishing has no place or meaning in the context of historical Renaissance and Baroque instruments.
+It is made from a mixture of linseed oil and various resins, and is the type of varnish used for lutes (and instruments in the violin family) from the Renaissance through the Baroque.
+Due to the influence of contemporary classical guitar making methods, the much more modern technique of French polishing is too often applied to modern lutes, vihuelas and baroque guitars.
+This spirit varnish technique has no place or meaning in the context of historic Renaissance and Baroque instruments.

-The reason for its use comes from the fact that its application is much less labour intensive whilst oil varnish takes much more time to dry and both produce quite similar visual results.
-The great advantage of oil varnish is that it produces a much harder and resilient surface if applied in numerous very thin coats over a long period of time.
+The reason for using shellac ( French polish) is that its application is less labour intensive, while oil varnish takes much longer to dry, and both give quite similar visual results.
+The big advantage of oil varnish is that it produces a much harder and more durable finish when applied in numerous very thin coats over a long period of time.

-Instruments that develop varnish problems after only a few years of use are generally varnished in 2 to 3 thick layers that never really dry completely.
-In order to avoid this, I apply a number of 15 to 20 very thin coats of traditional oil varnish (made from an early XVII Century recipe), letting each one dry thoroughly before applying the next one.
-This process can take from one week to 14 days depending on weather conditions.
-It is a very labour intensive process but the only one that will assure the maximum transparency and toughness of the finish.
+Instruments that develop varnish problems after only a few years are usually varnished in 2 to 3 thick coats that never really dry completely.
+To avoid this, I apply a series of 15 to 20 very thin coats of traditional oil varnish (using a recipe from the early XVII century) and allow each coat to dry thoroughly before applying the next.
+This process can take anywhere from 7 to 14 days depending on weather conditions.
+It is a very labour intensive process, but the only one that ensures maximum transparency and durability of the finish.